-Usually we spend our April holidays in Italy visiting Johnny's family and sightseeing.
-We also go to Italy in August for about 10 days every year, but in August it is purely beach holiday, it is too hot for sightseeing.
-This year Italy had very strict Covid restrictions in place in April and it was not even possible to travel from one region to the other, so we needed to find an alternative.
-We had been thinking about going to Southern Spain a couple of times already and really needed a break from France and all the restrictions (not saying that Spain did not have any, but at least we could go to eat in a restaurant or evening walk).
+Usually, we spend our April holidays in Italy visiting Johnny’s family and doing a bit of sightseeing.
+We also go to Italy in August for about ten days every year, but those trips are purely beach holidays—it’s simply too hot for sightseeing in August.
+This year, however, Italy had very strict Covid restrictions in place in April, and it was not even possible to travel from one region to another.
+We needed an alternative destination.

-I bought us Ryanair tickets to Malaga leaving from Marseille.
-It was our only option, because I wanted a direct flight and there were no direct flights available from Nice that time.
-French governement decided to change the school holiday dates last minute, bringing the holiday dates two weeks forward.
-That meant the kids had to do Zoom lessons while we were travelling and fortunately they only had to miss two days of real school.
-That complicated things a bit, but we did not want to cancel the trip we were so looking forward to.
+I booked us Ryanair tickets to Malaga from Marseille.
+This was our only option, as there were no direct flights from Nice at that time.
+Complicating matters, the French government had changed the school holiday dates at the last minute, moving them two weeks earlier.
+The kids had to continue Zoom lessons while traveling, though they only missed two days of in-person school.
+Despite the added planning, we didn’t want to cancel—we were far too excited for this trip.

 We had not travelled for a while and wanted to treat ourselves a bit, so we had chosen to stay at Barcelo Sevilla Renacimento hotel.
 It is a nice five-star hotel just a bit outside the center of Seville and we had booked two rooms there.
 We were really happy with the choice of the hotel - the rooms were spacious with comfy beds, the breakfast was great with lots of choice (also vegan) and it had a half indoor/half outdoor pool where we could relax after a day of sightseeing.